ocaml/platform-blog/about-utop.md

     # 1 + 1;;
     - : int = 2

-You can load libraries and your own modules in the toplevel.
-This is great for playing with your code.
-Though you might quickly notice that the user experience is not really good as there is no editing support: you cannot conveniently edit what you type and you cannot access the previously typed phrases.
+You can load libraries and your own modules in the toplevel, and is great for playing with your code.
+You'll quickly notice that the user experience is not ideal, as there is no editing support: you cannot conveniently chagne what you type nor can you rewind to previously typed phrases.

 This can be improved by using tools such as